Why We Don’t Feel We Can Achieve Big Goals, and What the Real Barrier Is

 Let me take this wonderful, important question step by step.

-Because we are “small,” regular, normal people.
-This is how we see ourselves.
+Because we see ourselves as “small,” regular, normal people.

 This answer is short so I can move onto the nitty-gritty detail that will help you see yourself this way.